Ledan-bot/swapi/README.md

 # Bongo Media SWAPI

 A React application that interacts with the the Star wars API.
-The llocal machine must have NodeJS installed.
+The local machine must have NodeJS installed.

 ## Authors